xamarin/xamarin-macios/dotnet/DefaultCompilationIncludes.md

 All \*.metal files anywhere in the project directory or any subdirectory are included by default (as `Metal` items).

+## SceneKit Assets

+All \*.scnassets directories anywhere in the project directory or any subdirectory are included by default (as `SceneKitAsset` items).

 ## Binding projects

 Default compilation includes is turned off for binding projects, because